RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Ahsan Haroon
+Name: Muhammad Sufyan
-Registration Number: BSNU25101004
+Registration Number: BSNU25101015

 This repository is created as part of Lab Activity #1.